Is Local Digital Marketing growing? Google Announces a 4-fold increase in "open now near me searches"

 Google is investing in highlighting increasingly precise information

-Thanks to our clients' reports, we were able to understand that, over the past 3 years, local queries have changed enormously:
+Thanks to our clients' reports, we were able to understand that, for the past 3 years, local queries have changed dramatically

-- Today, these searches represent only 30% of the volume.
-Specifically, searches are increasingly oriented towards products, services or even types of brands
+• Today, these searches represent only 30% of the volume.
+Specifically, searches are increasingly directed towards products, services, or even types of brands

 This evolution of local search habits is echoed in the investments that Google is making at the local level, a train that some advertisers have already boarded, as mentioned by Jim Friedland, Director of Investor Relations at Google: